 Some sports organisations have published photography policies.
 See for example: Surf Life Saving Australia Policy; Gymnastics NSW Photography – Acquiring and Displaying Images of Children Policy; and Australian Sports Commission – acquiring images of children.
 In public places, such as roads, parks and beaches, such organisations are unable to prevent photography by members of the public.
 However to the extent the sporting activities take place on private property, the sports organisation can rely on their rights as property owner, or as an authorised user of private property, to control the terms of access to the property including the use of cameras on the property, as discussed below.

 In some circumstances a sports organisation may, with the agreement of a local council, be given control over a public place, such as a beach, in order to conduct an event.
 The sports organisation will be able to control access by photographers to the area over which the organisation has control.
-However photography may still be possible from publically accessible places that overlook the controlled area.
+However photography may still be possible from publicly accessible places that overlook the controlled area.

 If you are using your shots for a commercial purpose, such as for an advertising campaign, you should obtain a model release form signed by the subjects you are photographing to ensure you have authorisation to use their image to sell a product.
 See the Arts Law information sheet, Unauthorised Use of Your Image for further information on defamation, passing off and trade practices law.
 A sample Photographer’s Model Release form is also available on the Arts Law Centre of Australia website.